Torsion functions on moduli spaces in view of the cluster algebra: Introduction

 \section{Introduction}

 In the important work \cite{P} J.~Porti introduced non-acyclic $PGL_2(\C)$-torsion of a $3$-manifold with toroidal boundary, and began to study the torsion as a function on the moduli space of $PGL_2(\C)$-representations of the fundamental group.
 In particular, in the case of a mapping torus for the once-punctured torus, he gave a concrete way to compute the torsion function, by using trace functions.

 In this paper we introduce non-acyclic $PGL_n(\C)$-torsion of a $3$-manifold with toroidal boundary, and present an explicit formula of the $PGL_n(\C)$-torsion of a mapping torus for a general surface with punctures, by using the higher Teichm\"{u}ler theory due to V.~Fock and A.~Goncharov~\cite{FG}.
 See Theorems 4.1 and 4.2 for the precise statement of our main theorems.
 Our formulas, with methods developed in~\cite{TY, NTY}, give concrete rational functions which represent the functions induced by twisted Alexander polynomials and the non-acyclic torsion on components of the $PGL_n(\C)$-character variety.
 The rational functions come from a concrete cluster transformation~\cite{FZ1,FZ2} associated with the mapping class.
 Moreover, we show that for any pseudo-Anosov mapping class of a surface, the conjugacy class of a holonomy representation of the mapping torus is contained in the components.

-In \cite{GGZ, GTZ} S.~Garoufalidis, M.~Goerner, D.~P.~Thurston and C.~K.~Zickert study moduli spaces of representations of a general $3$-manifold group by an ideal triangulation of the $3$-manifold itself.
-It is interesting to obtain an explicit formula of the $PGL_n(\C)$-torsion for a general $3$-manifold, with a combination of their methods and our methods.